AHMEDSANA/Drowsiness-Detection/README.md

 # Face Detection and Predinction of Drowsiness IRL

+To run the real time detection you will have to run it on ur personal pc and use ide's like Spyder,Jupyter etc as colab doesnot allow access to your camera.

 To run the file for detection of drowsiness we will have to run:

 - Install Face Detection library